outcrawl/site/data/pages/privacy/index.md

 # Update

-This document was last updated on July 28, 2017
+This document was last updated on May 24, 2020.